shunned11/DogLibrary/README.md

 # DogLibrary
 A simple library to fetch random dog images of various breeds from the internet.
-This library has been implemted using the Singleton Design Pattern
+This library has been implememented using the Singleton Design Pattern

 ## Framework used for Testing
 `JUnit4` is the framework used for unit testing